 - Is it best to overpay a mortgage or invest the money?

 - Forget buy-to-let!
 Here’s how I’d invest £20k today to get rich and retire early

 - Forget the State Pension!
 I’d buy the Tesco share price to retire on

 - 3 reasons I’m investing £250 a month in a Stocks and Shares ISA in 2020

 - Getting rich isn’t hard.
 Here are the 3 things you need to do

 - Top shares for 2020

-Peter Stephens owns shares of Diageo and Whitbread.
-The Motley Fool UK has recommended Diageo.
+Rupert Hargreaves owns shares in Unilever.
+The Motley Fool UK owns shares of and has recommended Unilever.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020